aazaff/quantitativeFossils.R/README.md

 + [communityMatrix.R](#communitymatrixr) # Downloading and cleaning [Paleobiology Database](paleobiodb.org) (PBDB) data, and making a community matrix.
 + [cullMatrix.R](#cullmatrixr) # Culling a communty matrix of depauperate samples and rare taxa.
 + [subsampleRichness.R](#subsamplerichnessr) # A set of subsampling functions for standardizing sampled taxonomic richness.
++ [partitionDiversity.R](#partitiondiversityr) # A set of functions for calculating alpha, beta, and gamma diversity of a community matrix.

 ## Creative Commons License
 All code within the [paleobiologyDatabase.R](https://github.com/aazaff/paleobiologyDatabase.R) repository is covered under a Creative Commons License [(CC BY-NC 4.0)](http://creativecommons.org/licenses/by-nc/4.0/).
 This license requires attribution to Andrew A. Zaffos and Steven M. Holland, and does not allow for commercial use.